 A Blueprint for Achieving Goals

-Goal setting works, but it must be done the RIGHT way.
+Goal setting works, but it must be approached thoughtfully.

 Question: Have you personally experienced substantial growth and improvement over the past year?
 Do you feel significantly happier and more successful?